-On appointment to the Board, each Director should furnish to the Company Secretary of the body details relating to his/her employment and all other business interests including shareholdings, professional relationships etc., which could involve a conflict of interest or could materially influence the member in relation to the performance of his/her functions as a member of the Board.
-Any interests of a Director's family of which he/she could be expected to be reasonably aware or a person or body connected with the Director which could involve a conflict of interest or could materially influence the Director in the performance of his/her functions should also be disclosed.
+On appointment to the Board, each Director should furnish to the Company Secretary of the body details relating to their employment and all other business interests including shareholdings, professional relationships etc., which could involve a conflict of interest or could materially influence the member in relation to the performance of their functions as a member of the Board.
+Any interests of a Director's family of which they could be expected to be reasonably aware or a person or body connected with the Director which could involve a conflict of interest or could materially influence the Director in the performance of their functions should also be disclosed.
 For this purpose, persons and bodies connected with a Director should include: